Star Alliance Logo

 Star Alliance LogoStar Alliance Logo PNG

 The Star Alliance logo features faceted stones swirling in a mesmerizing dance.
-The symbol speaks of grace, solidarity, and the coordinated work of the system.
-Each union member is strong and reliable, and their alliance provides comfort and protection to passengers.
+The symbol speaks of grace, solidarity, and the system’s coordinated work.
+Each union member is strong and reliable, and their alliance provides passengers with comfort and protection.

 Star Alliance: Brand overview